-Established by the World Health Organisation (WHO) and International Agency for the Prevention of Blindness (IAPB) in 2000, World Sight Day is a global event created to draw attention to vision impairment and blindness.
-This year’s focus is Vision 2020: The Right to Sight.
+Established in 2000 by the World Health Organisation (WHO) and International Agency for the Prevention of Blindness (IAPB), World Sight Day is a global event created to draw attention to vision impairment and blindness.

 80 per cent of all blindness and moderate to severe distance vision impairment (MSVI) is considered avoidable – that’s 202.4 million people whose loss of sight could have been prevented or treated.

 According to IAPB, the top causes of MSVI and blindness are:

 - Uncorrected Refractive Errors (URE) such as Myopia (link to Myopia story) – 48.99%